KeerthiAmulyaMadireddy/KeerthiAmulyaMadireddy/README.md

 - 👋 Hi, I’m @KeerthiAmulyaMadireddy
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in Data Science, AI/ML
-- 🌱 I’m currently learning various DevOps tools and Cloud Platforms
+- 🌱 I’m currently exploring LLM's and Agentic AI
 - 💞️ I’m looking to collaborate on Hands-on open-source projects
 - 📫 You can reach out to me in linkedIn https://www.linkedin.com/in/keerthi-amulya/